HEALTH AND SAFETY:

 • Some paints contain metals such as lead.
 Keep these products out of the reach of children.

 Studio ventilation is of utmost importance when using our mediums because some of them contain turpentine which can cause unpleasant headaches.

 • Ensure you have proper ventilation.
 No matter the size of your studio, you will need to ventilate your painting area.
-In smaller studios having windows open and an exhaust fan may fullfill ventilation safety practices.
-In any case, you want to make sure you are blowing air out of an enclosed studio space and have a source of fresh air at all times.
+In smaller studios having windows open and an exhaust fan may fulfil ventilation safety practices.
+In any case, you want to make sure you are blowing air out of enclosed studio space and have a source of fresh air at all times.

 • Don’t sleep in a room where paint, mediums or varnishes are stored or being used.